anywhichway/hcx/README.md

 HCX generally eliminates the need for control flow attribute directives.
 However, [`h-foreach`](#h-foreach), [`h-forvalues`](#h-forvalues), [`h-forentries`](#h-forentries), (`h-forkeys`)[#h-forkeys] are directly supported and [custom directives](#custom-directives) can be added.

 HCX compeletely eliminates the need for content replacement directives like VUE's `v-text`.
-You just reference [reactive data](#reactivity) directly in your HTML, e.g. instead of `<div v-text="message"></div>` just use `<div>${message}</div>`.
+You just reference static or [reactive data](#reactivity) directly in your HTML, e.g. instead of `<div v-text="message"></div>` just use `<div>${message}</div>`.
 This also means that the VUE filter syntax is un-neccesary, e.g. instead of `<span v-text="message | capitalize"></span>` use `<span>${message.toUpperCase()}</span>` or even the new JavaScript pipe operator when it becomes available `<span>${message |> capitalize}</span>`.